stephancill/lazy-indexer/README.md

 - [x] Backfill select data from all FIDs
 - [x] Handle messages in batches (e.g. queue up 1,000 messages of the same type and insert them on a schedule)
 - [ ] Handle REVOKE_MESSAGE messages
 - [ ] Improve handling of messages that arrive out of order (e.g. a MESSAGE_TYPE_CAST_REMOVE arriving before a MESSAGE_TYPE_CAST_ADD).
 Merkle's replicator enforces foreign key constraints to ensure that the data is consistent, and implements retry logic to handle out-of-order messages.
-Maybe instead we could store delete messages in a separate table and apply them after the fact?
 - [ ] Improve shutdown process to ensure no messages are lost (e.g. recover messages that are currently in queue).
 Maybe save ids every x messages so we don't have to depend on `handleShutdownSignal()`?